nidrissi/web/content/home/about.md

 I am mainly interested in operads and their applications to algebraic topology, more specifically the study fo configuration spaces and their links to graph complexes.

 I was a student of the [École Normale Supérieure](https://www.ens.fr) from 2011 to 2015, then [I completed my PhD]({{< ref "research/thesis.md" >}}) in November 2017 under the direction of [Benoit Fresse](https://math.univ-lille1.fr/~fresse) at [Université Lille 1](https://www.univ-lille.fr).
-Since February 2018, I became a postdoc at [ETH Zürich](https://www.ethz.ch/) in the group of [Thomas Willwacher](https://people.math.ethz.ch/~wilthoma/).
+I am now a postdoc at [ETH Zürich](https://www.ethz.ch/) in the group of [Thomas Willwacher](https://people.math.ethz.ch/~wilthoma/), since February 2018.

 You can find [my CV in English here]({{< ref "cv.md" >}}).